This post may contain affiliate links. Please see our disclosure policy for more details.

 two lentil balls, carrot strip and bite sized pieces and cauliflower pieces.

-Pictured: lentil balls with Indian Spiced Roasted Cauliflower and Carrots
+Pictured: lentil balls with Indian Spiced Roasted Cauliflower and Chickpeas

 When can babies have raw carrots?